DavidAntliff/esp32-tsl2561-example/README.md

 To run this example, connect one TSL2561 device to two GPIOs on the ESP32 (I2C SDA and SCL).
 If external pull-up resistors are not provided with the sensor, add a 10 KOhm resistor from each GPIO to the 3.3V supply.

-`make menuconfig` can be used to set the I2C GPIOs and TSL2561 device I2C address.
+`idf.py menuconfig` can be used to set the I2C GPIOs and TSL2561 device I2C address.

 The TSL2561 can be set to one of three I2C addresses depending on the connection state of the ADDR SEL pin: